 Let's start by examining the subquery.
-It compares the classes.number (the number of the class from the current row) to every enrollment.number and returns the row if they match.
+It compares the classes.num (the num of the class from the current row) to every enrollment.num and returns the row if they match.
 Therefore, the only rows that will ever be returned are rows with classes that occur in each table.
 The EXISTS keyword is a set operator that returns true if any rows are returned by the subquery and false if otherwise.
-ForCS186 and CS188 it will return true (because a row is returned by the subquery), but for CS189 it will return false.
-There are a lot of other set operators you should know (including ANY, ALL, UNION, INTERSECT, DIFFERENCE, IN) but we will not cover any others in this note.
+For CS186 and CS188 it will return true (because a row is returned by the subquery), but for CS189 it will return false.
+There are a lot of other set operators you should know (including ANY, ALL, UNION, INTERSECT, DIFFERENCE, IN) but we will not cover any others in this note (there is plenty of documentation for these operators online).

-Subqueries in the From
+8 Subqueries in the From